Netherlands Radio Choir, chief conductor

-With the Netherlands Radio Choir, Benjamin leads the ensemble’s regular series at Amsterdam’s Concertgebouw and Utrecht’s TivoliVredenburg.
-He is also a frequent guest with many of the world’s other foremost choral ensembles, including SWR Vokalensemble, BBC Singers, Rundfunkchor Berlin, Chamber Choir Ireland, Chorwerk Ruhr, the Flemish Radio Choir, the Hungarian National Choir, and more.
+Benjamin works across the choral repertoire, from early music to the most demanding contemporary works.
+He has appeared at major venues in Europe, the USA, China, Japan, and Australia.
+With the Netherlands Radio Choir, he directs the ensemble’s regular series at Amsterdam’s Concertgebouw.
+He is also a frequent guest with leading choral ensembles including the BBC Singers, Rundfunkchor Berlin, Chorwerk Ruhr, Chamber Choir Ireland, the Flemish Radio Choir, and the Hungarian National Choir.

 A cappella and new music